 - Level 5: The automated driving system (ADS) can perform all of the driving tasks under all circumstances.

 The thought of a level 5 vehicle on the road is a bit scary.
-Although self-driving cars might eliminate drunk driving accidents and other human errors, autonomous vehicles are still machines that could malfunction or contain a defect that leads to a crash.
+Although self-driving cars might eliminate drunk driving accidents, drowsy driving accidents, and other human errors, autonomous vehicles are still machines that could malfunction or contain a defect that leads to a crash.
 If the driver isn’t able to override the system to prevent an accident, severe injuries or fatalities could occur.